USEPA/AMET/docs/AMET_Users_Guide_v1.md

 fields, MET and AQ.
 If you are using AMET for only one of those fields, you need to run only the corresponding setup.
 If you are running AMET for both fields, you will need to run both setups.
-In the following discussion, we assume the default name of the AMET database, “amet”, and the default AMET MySQL user, “ametsecure”.
+In the following discussion, we assume the default name of the AMET MySQL user is “ametsecure”.
 If you decide to change either of these, then you will need to update the appropriate variables in the R configuration files in the directory $AMETBASE/configure (see Section 3).
 Before you run the setup scripts, you will need to know the “root” password for the MySQL admini­strator.
 Note that this is not the same as the “ametsecure” password that will be created using the scripts discussed below.

 MET Setup
 ---------